 - National Guard

 - National Oceanic and Atmospheric Administration (NOAA)

-Each agency initiates a registration of the individual by filing a record with the Defense Enrollment Eligibility Reporting System (DEERS) data base maintained by the Defense Manpower Data Center (DMDC).
+Each agency files a record with the Defense Enrollment Eligibility Reporting System (DEERS) database, which is maintained by the Defense Manpower Data Center.

-Since some benefits as well as protection under the Servicemembers Civil Relief Act continue after retirement, the DEERS data base should be checked to make sure that retiree status is accurately reflected.
+Some benefits — such as TRICARE — as well as protection under the Servicemembers Civil Relief Act continue after retirement.
+Therefore, servicemembers should check the DEERS database to make sure their retiree status is accurate.

 The DEERS database maintains information on uniformed service personnel’s active, retired and reserve members, their family members, and the DOD’s civil service personnel and contractors.
 However, the SCRA may not cover all these individuals.
 The verifications DEERS supplies also ensure accurate delivery of federal benefits.
 These include health and life insurance, as well as educational benefits.